St Patrick's College, Shorncliffe: Culture

-The college stages biannual senior and junior musicals with another Catholic secondary school, St John Fisher College and in collaboration with local community theatre company Brisbane Junior Theatre.
-The most recent senior school musicals were Popstars (2015), High School Musical (2017), Grease (2019), and The Addams Family (2021).
-The next production with St John Fisher College in 2023 is Shrek The Musical.
-The college also staged an original senior drama production based on the local legend of "The Ghost of Morven" in celebration of their 70th anniversary.
-The students of the college also organise a yearly "Showcase" event where each house competes in a battle of stage performance.
+The college stages biannual senior and junior musicals with another Catholic secondary school, St John Fisher College, and in collaboration with local community theatre company Brisbane Junior Theatre.
+The most recent senior school musicals were High School Musical (2017), Grease (2019), The Addams Family (2021) and Shrek The Musical (2023).
+The college also stages biannual dramatic stage play productions, starting with The Ghost of Morven in 2022, an entirely original play based on local folktale about the college.
+The students of the college also help organise a yearly "Showcase" event where each house competes in a battle of stage performance.

 House system

 There are nine houses at St Patrick's College: